 A vital step in implementing successful AI projects is identifying specific business outcomes and goals.
 When companies are on the same page about how they define success with AI, they are better positioned to achieve their objectives.

 The right AI partner can help your company select appropriate business goals and define a successful ROI.
-They can also keep the project transparent by measuring performance in real-time and make adjustments as needed.
+They can also keep the project transparent by ingesting streaming data, displaying it in a platform for users to see, measuring performance and making adjustments as needed.

 Challenge 3: Lacking internal support